 When it comes to the elementary school additions, a total of 16 classrooms are planned, to house 370 students.
-Each of the three schools are currently over capacity, with enrolment expected to increase.
+Each of the three schools are currently over capacity, with enrollment expected to increase.

 Construction is slated to begin this fall with hopes of being completed by the fall of 2015.

-According to Larsen, the South Surrey elementary schools are "overflowing," which is not a unique thing in the districtLarsen said the South Surrey elementary schools are "overflowing" right now and noted there’s a variety of other areas in the district that are operating over capacity.
+According to Larsen, the South Surrey elementary schools are "overflowing," which is not a unique thing in the district.

 Larsen noted growth in the Cloverdale area has been massive.